 Could it be that maybe he was wrong about her?
 And if so, what’s he supposed to do when her old flame falls into the picture wanting to rekindle what they once had?

 Single again, veterinarian Rick Stark needs only three things: a new practice, a new city, and a new place to live.
 He’s desperate to move on from his cheating ex-fiancée.
-Tired of spending the night on a friend’s couch, he jumps at the opportunity to apply for the perfect job on the beautiful islands of Bora Bora.
-Upon meeting the shy and introverted Helen, he finds himself oddly determined to help her have fun instead of letting her hide in her overwater bungalow.
+Tired of sleeping on a friend’s couch, he jumps at the opportunity to apply for the perfect job on the beautiful islands of Bora Bora.

-Can they both find love again?
-And if so, what are they supposed to do when her old flame pops back into the picture wanting to reignite the engagement he once ended?
+Could both of them been wrong about finding love again?
+And if so, what will happen when her old flame pops back into the picture wanting to reignite the engagement he once ended?

 So what exactly was wrong with the old one?
 Well for starters, I had the same word start the first paragraph and the second paragraph.
 HELLO!
 Second off, I had way too much detail about the plot.
 Remember the old saying: K.I.S.S ~ Keep It Simple Stupid.
 Did I really need to name her best friend?
 No. Did I really need to tell the reader her dream about selling a top listed house to buy her own?
 No. Did I need to tell the reader she was excited to go on vacation?
 No. Did I put in way too much unneeded details?
 YES.